COH04S1: Phase 1 Trial

 The vaccine has presently passed a phase 1 trial with healthy volunteers between the ages of 18 and 55 who have not had COVID-19.
 The vaccine aims to make the immune system produce antibodies as well as make the body produce T cells that provide long-term protection against future outbreaks.
 They first developed a MVA delivery vehicle, to keep the genetic components for a compound at a molecular level.
 SARS-CoV-2 and nucleocapsid proteins were injected into the platform for it to replicate DNA within cells, which would trigger the strong reproduction of T cells as well as potent antibodies against the virus.
 MVA vaccines are proven to produce an immune response within 14 days with only mild side effects.

 The trial patients would have received two shots with 28 days in between, not knowing whether either of them were placebos or not.

 Phase 2 Trial

-COH04S1 is currently the only COVID-19 vaccine to pass onto phase 2 trials in cancer patients.
+COH04S1 is currently the only COVID-19 vaccine to pass on to phase 2 trials in cancer patients.
 This vaccine does not grow or reproduce in the human body, making it fit for stem cell transplant and CAR T patients.
 The volunteers will be closely monitored soon after the trial as well as a check up a year after the trial.

 City of Hope accepted blood cancer patients who received a bone marrow transplant, or a CAR T cell therapy at least three months before volunteering, as well as meeting other requirements.